-The Group's advances to landowners and joint ventures, investment in an associates investment property, property and equipment, goodwill and other non-financial assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+The Group's advances to landowners and joint ventures, investment in associates, investment property, property and equipment, goodwill and other non-financial assets are tested for impairment.
+Goodwill is tested for impairment at least annually.
+All other individual assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.

 For purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
-As a result, some assets are tested individually for impairment and some are tested at cash-generating unit level.
+As a result, some assets are tested for impairment either individually or at cash-generating unit level.